villeheilala/Coursera_Getting_and_Cleaning_Data/CodeBook.md

 ## Extracted and analyzed feature variables

 For the analysis done in the assignment, following feature variables were extracted and analyzed.
-In the analysis only the measurements on the mean and standard deviation for each measurement were to be extracted.
-From the original dataset I chose the variables containing mean() and std().
-All data from the data sources was merged into one data frame.
+As requested in the assignment, in the analysis only the measurements on the mean and standard deviation for each measurement were extracted.
+Thus from the original dataset mean() and std() were chosen.
+All data from the data sources was merged into one data frame and then subset was taken.
 Features are normalized and bounded within [-1,1].

 Following variables were extracted from subject_test.txt, subject_train.txt, y_test.txt, y_train.txt and activity_labels.txt: